A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Observations and Selection Criteria

 We searched data from ZTF Phase I, i.e., obtained from March 2018 through October 2020.
 We used \texttt{ztfquery} \citep{Rigault2018} to identify fields in the primary grid with $E(B-V)<0.3\,$mag at the central field coordinate, and only searched field-nights that had at least one observation in the same field within the preceding and subsequent five nights.
 This left a total of 127,487 field nights.

 For each of the 127,487 field-nights, we searched for transients fulfilling the criteria laid out in Table~\ref{tab:search}.
 We performed the search with the following steps:

 \begin{enumerate} \item We applied basic cuts to remove artifacts and stellar phenomena.
 We kept sources with a real-bogus score $\texttt{rb}>0.5$ \citep{Mahabal2019} and a deep learning score $\texttt{braai}>0.8$ \citep{Duev2019}.
 The \texttt{braai} score corresponds to a false positive rate of 0.7\% and a false negative rate of 3\% \citep{Duev2019}.
 We removed sources within 2$^{\prime\prime}$ of a counterpart with a star-galaxy score greater than 0.76 \citep{Tachibana2018}, and sources within 15$^{\prime\prime}$ of a bright ($r<15\,$mag) star.
 We removed sources that arose from negative subtractions.
-This left $\sim2.5\,$M unique sources. \item We required that each source be detected in at least three alerts, leaving 651,920 sources. \item To remove flaring and long-duration transients, we required that the time from the first to last detection (including the 30-day history in the alert packets, which uses a lower threshold than issued alerts) is between 1.5\,d and 120\,d.
-To exclude the majority of SNe (Fig.~\ref{fig:lum-timescale}) and approximately match the selection criteria used in previous work \citep{Drout2014}, we required that the timespan between $g$-band detections above the half-maximum of the $g$-band light curve did not exceed 12\,d.
-This left 19,715 sources. \item Because the goal of this work is to study the observational characteristic of each transient, we require that the light curve be well sampled, i.e., that there is an observation within 5.5\,d of peak, before and after, in $g$ band and $r$ band.
+This left $\sim2.5\,$M unique sources. \item We required that each source be detected in at least three alerts, leaving 651,920 sources. \item To remove flaring and long-duration transients, we required that the time from the first to last detection (including the 30-day history in the alert packets, which uses a lower threshold than issued alerts) is between 1\,d and 120\,d\footnote{Intra-night ($t<1\,$d) transients are presented in separate work \citep{Ho2020d,Andreoni2020,Ho2022b}.}. \edit2{Following the FBOT definition commonly adopted in the literature \citep{Drout2014,Inserra2019}} we required that the duration above half-maximum of the light curve be $1\days < t_{1/2} < 12\,\days$. \edit2{We applied the cut to the $g$-band light curve.} This left 19,715 sources. \item \edit1{Because color is an important characteristic of FBOTs, we required that the light curve be well sampled with multi-band photometry,} i.e., that there is a P48 observation (resulting in either an upper limit or a detection) within 5.5\,d of the peak of the $g$-band light curve, before and after, in $g$ band and $r$ band.
 This left 6,059 sources. \item We further required the source to be fast-rising: that in either $g$ band or $r$ band it rose 1\,mag in the preceding 6.5\,d.
-This left 1,779 sources. \item We examined each of the 1,779 sources manually, and discarded events with a point-like counterpart\footnote{Extragalactic transients in compact hosts could accidentally be removed by this step.
-However, we found it important for removing outbursts from cataclysmic variables.} (making particular use of the eighth data release of the Legacy Survey; \citealt{Dey2019}), with repeated flaring behavior, or with spectroscopic classifications indicating that they were stellar outbursts.
-We used forced photometry \citep{Yao2019} to confirm a short event duration of $t_{1/2}\lesssim12\,$d in either $g$- or $r$-band.
+This left 1,779 sources. \item We examined each of the 1,779 sources manually, and removed events (75\% of the total) that passed Step 5 only on the basis of spurious non-detections in between detections.
+We discarded an additional 20\% of events for having a point-like counterpart\footnote{Extragalactic transients in compact hosts could accidentally be removed by this step.
+However, we found it important for removing outbursts from cataclysmic variables.} (making particular use of the eighth data release of the Legacy Survey; \citealt{Dey2019}), repeated flaring behavior, or spectroscopic classifications indicating that they were stellar outbursts.
+We used forced photometry \citep{Yao2019} to confirm a short event duration of $1\,\days < t_{1/2,g} < 12\,$d.
 This left \ncandvis\ sources. \end{enumerate}